 Chiron the Wounded Healer

 In Greek mythology, Chiron was the son of Kronos (Saturn) and a nymph named Philyra.
-Because both Kronos and Philyra were in horse form when Chiron was conceived, he emerged from his mother’s womb half human and half horse.
+Because both Kronos and Philyra were in horse form when Chiron was conceived, he emerged from his mother’s womb half-human and half-horse.
 Philyra rejected her son because of his appearance.
-A shepard found the poor abandoned child and took him to be raised by the sun-god Apollo.
+A shepherd found the poor abandoned child and took him to be raised by the sun-god Apollo.

 A half-god, Chiron could not die.
 He had been trained by Apollo in the healing arts when Hercules accidentally wounded him with an arrow dipped in the blood of a hydra.
 The poison of the hydra would normally kill a man but because Chiron was a half-god he could not die, nor could the healer heal himself and this is how he become known as the Wounded Healer archetype.

 After aeons of agony, Chiron traded places with Prometheus who was chained to a rock by Zeus for stealing fire and giving it to mankind.
 This act of empathy gave Chiron the gift of death and set Prometheus free.

 One of 20+ Centaurs in the Kuiper belt, Chiron is by far the most well-known.
 According to Melanie Reinhart, “The Centaurs seem to preside over rites of passage and processes of purification that accompany spiritual development.”
 She also suggests that Chiron can be seen as a ‘bite-sized Pluto.’